humanitec/about/README.md

 # We are Humanitec.
-We help teams master Continuous Delivery.
+We help teams master Continuous Delivery by providing them with "The Continuous Delivery API"

-We build an elegant, open API and a developer-focussed UI to master Continuous Delivery for Kubernetes-native applications.
-It helps teams increase development velocity by allowing engineers to easily spin up the tech they need on their own.
-Using Humanitec's abstractions and integrations, teams manage environments, simplify maintenance and prevent cloud vendor lock-in.
+We provide an elegant, open API and a developer-focused UI to master Continuous Delivery for Kubernetes-ready applications.
+We help teams increase development velocity by allowing engineers to easily spin up the tech they need on their own.
+Using our abstractions and integrations, teams manage environments, simplify maintenance and prevent cloud vendor lock-in.

 # Our Vision

-We are still busy writing it down.
-Will be available shortly.
+You can find our vision on our [company info page](https://humanitec.com/company).

 # Our Roadmap
 We are sharing our quarterly roadmap at the beginning of each quarter and evaluate what we achieved at the end of each quarter.
 We also have a high-level backlog of feature for future quarters.
 All the details are listed in [docs/roadmap.md](docs/roadmap.md).